FredM67/PVRouter-3-phase/Readme.md

 Robin Emley already proposes a 3 phase PV-router (<https://www.mk2pvrouter.co.uk/3-phase-version.html>).
 It supports 3 resistive output loads, which are completely independent.

+---
+**_NOTE:_**

+Mk2_fasterControl_twoLoads_temp_1 is a refactored version of the original sketch Mk2_fasterControl_twoLoads_2.ino from Robin Emley.
+This is for the single phase version of the diverter.

+Main changes in this version:

+- Time-critical work is now in the ISR.
+- Serial data logging has been added
+- Temperatur sensor has been added.

+---

 ## Implementation documentation

 You can start reading the documentation here [3-phase diverter](https://fredm67.github.io/Mk2PVRouter/html/index.html).